 So, you’ve filed a claim for R&D Tax Relief and patiently waited for HMRC to issue your tax credit refunds.
-Then you receive a letter from HMRC with the following response:
+Then you receive a response from HMRC with the following:

 “The BIS Guidelines refer to an advance in science or technology as an advance in overall knowledge or capability in a field of science or technology (not a company’s own state of knowledge or capability per se).
 It is important to note that a process, material, device, product, service or source of knowledge does not become and advance in science or technology, simply because science or technology is used in its creation.
 A work which uses science or technology but does not advance scientific or technological capability as a whole is not an advance in science or technology.
 This is what needs to be illustrated.”

 Wait, so what does the above statement mean?
 Has your claim been denied?
 Will your company be denied access to the tax relief funds it relies on to fuel its ongoing research & development projects?

 The first thing to understand is that this is a common response that HMRC sends when querying an R&D claim.
 The wording itself is enough to make one’s head spin.
 There are certain things to do and avoid in response to a letter like this.
 First, the HMRC reviewer can request further documentation.
 The purpose of this documentation should be a display of technological advancement and the field of science in which the advancement has occurred.
 The ability to clearly indicate how this departs from the standard industry practice is also essential in swaying the HMRC reviewer that a technological advancement has occurred.

 Through either written communication, telephone discussions, or even a site visit by the HMRC reviewer, it is critical to illustrate the technical uncertainty, when the uncertainty was determined and when and how it was overcome and turned into a technological advancement.